Filing for Bankruptcy in Richmond, Virginia? Attorney Ellen P. Ray is Ready to Help You!

 Need a Bankruptcy Lawyer in Richmond, Virginia?
 We'll guide you through Chapter 13 or Chapter 7 bankruptcy.

 Ellen Ray gives you those skills and more.
-She has been practicing law in Richmond, VA for 24 years, and bankruptcy exclusively for 16 years.
+She has been practicing law in Richmond, VA, for 32 years and bankruptcy exclusively for more than 25 years.

 Chapter 13

-• The court filing fee to file a Chapter 13 case is currently $313.00 which must be paid in full before filing the case.
+The court filing fee for filing a Chapter 13 case is currently $313.00, which must be paid in full before filing the case.

 Chapter 7